aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
- <sup>8</sup>&nbsp;Then the king returned out of the palace garden into the place of the banquet of wine; and Haman was fallen upon the couch whereon Esther was.
+ <sup>8</sup>&nbsp;Then the king returned out of the palace garden into the place of the banquet of wine; and Hâman was fallen upon the couch whereon Esther was.
 Then said the king: ‘Will he even force the queen before me in the house?’
-As the word went out of the king’s mouth, they covered Haman’s face. <sup>9</sup>&nbsp;Then said Ḥarbonah, one of the chamberlains that were before the king: ‘Behold also, the gallows fifty cubits high, which Haman has made for Mordekhai, who spoke good for the king, stands in the house of Haman.’
-And the king said: ‘Hang him thereon.’ <sup>10</sup>&nbsp;So they hanged Haman on the gallows that he had prepared for Mordekhai.
+As the word went out of the king’s mouth, they covered Hâman’s face. <sup>9</sup>&nbsp;Then said Ḥarbonah, one of the chamberlains that were before the king: ‘Behold also, the gallows fifty cubits high, which Hâman has made for Mordekhai, who spoke good for the king, stands in the house of Hâman.’
+And the king said: ‘Hang him thereon.’ <sup>10</sup>&nbsp;So they hanged Hâman on the gallows that he had prepared for Mordekhai.
 Then was the king’s wrath assuaged.
 </div></td></tr>